 Both Ancient India and Ancient Rome knew various types of hedonists.
-In India Carvaka proposed that people are and should be motivated by their desire for pleasure.
+In India, Carvaka proposed that people are and should be motivated by their desire for pleasure.
 Proponents of Carvaka did recognize that pleasure is often accompanied by pain.
-However, as cynics about knowledge and the future, they did not develop a system encouraging individuals to forgo short-term pleasure for greater long-term pleasure but instead argued that the pleasure of intense short-term pain was worth the pain that followed it and they recommended devoting one’s life to its pursuit.
-The later counterpart to the Carvaka in Ancient Greece, the Cyrenaics, similarly recommended a life in search of intense short-term pleasure.
+However, they did not develop a system encouraging individuals to forgo short-term pleasure for greater long-term pleasure but instead argued that the pleasure of intense short-term pain was worth the pain that followed it; they consequently recommended devoting one’s life to its pursuit.
+The Ancient Greeks had a counterpart to the Carvaka in Ancient Greece: the Cyrenaics, as they were called, also recommended a life in search of intense short-term pleasure.
 (A contemporary equivalent might be seen in the philosophy of sex, drugs, and rock’n’roll.)

 The better known philosophical version of Hedonism, however, was developed by Epicurus.
 Epicureanism, as the philosophy became known, advocated forgoing many short-term pleasures and instead focusing on the overall pleasure and pain distribution over a life time.
 More pleasurable than a life devoted to short-term pleasure was one in which one moderated one’s desires.
 Epicurus distinguished between “moving” pleasures and “static” pleasures.
 Moving pleasures occur when we are in the process of satisfying our desires, like the satisfaction we feel when scratching an itch.
 These are what people usually are referring to when speaking of pleasures.
 However, there is also the pleasure after the gratification has been achieved, the satisfaction after the scratch or after eating.
 Epicurus argues that it is these latter not the former pleasures that are the most satisfying.
 We should thus not seek the moving pleasures but rather ratchet down our desires so that we are more often in the state of static pleasure, feeling no itch to be scratched, metaphorically speaking.